mariopaja/MbedOS_SSD1306_Library/README.md

 # SSD1306 Library

-SSD1306 Library is a MbedOS library used for the SSD1306 OLED display (128x64).<br/>
+SSD1306 Library is used for the SSD1306 OLED display (128x64) on MbedOS.<br/>
 Library contains functions only to print characters and lines.<br/>
 Library is stripped out of any graphics or images.